Lokya/hexo-site-settting/source/_posts/notes/note2.md

 ---
-title: "node" is incompatible with this module
+title: node is incompatible with this module
 categories: node
 tags:
     - node